superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 ### Add API keys and credentials to the Secrets Manager

-Fly.io's [secret manager stores](https://fly.io/docs/reference/secrets/) your application's API credentials and secrets in a secure vault.
+Fly.io's [secrets manager stores](https://fly.io/docs/reference/secrets/) your application's API credentials and secrets in a secure vault.
 The contents remain encrypted and are only available from running Machine instances as environment variables.

 ### Talk to our solution architects if you have questions